RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/CNN.md

 **Q: Why we need CNN for NLP**

-The CBOW vectors are unable to learn n-gram features, and Bag of n-grams suffers 1) <span style='color:red'> parameter explosion problem </span>and 2) <span style='color:red'> sharing among similar words/n-grams problem </span>.
+Bag of Word (BoW) or Contineous Bag of Word (CBoW) vectors operates all word embeddings without considering their positions, while an n-gram feature contains the position information for the words in segmentation.
+Hence, The CBOW vectors are unable to learn n-gram features.

+Bag of n-gram enumulates all combinations of contineous words and may cause **parameter explosion** problem and could not share among similar words/n-grams problem </span>.

 ![ccn-nlp-2](./figs/ccn-nlp-2.png)